The Evolution of Digital identity

 Figure 3: Unregistered Population and ICT

 While there seems to be some correlation between people without legal ID and ICT, lower-middle and low-income countries seem to have similar levels of ICT but a wide range of unregistered population levels.
-And in some cases, higher ICT levels go hand in hand higher numbers of unregistered people.
+And in some cases, higher ICT levels go hand in hand with higher numbers of unregistered people.

 ID4D is agnostic about the character of an IAM network.
 That is, the principles should hold in any network setup, from centralized to distributed.